 With these Tango songs, you shouldn’t have any trouble impressing your friends, family, and other bystanders.

-How to Dance Tango: Conclusion
+How to Dance Tango: Final Words

 The Tango is the patron saint of Argentinian dance.

-It represents not only the native culture before the time of mass immigration, but it also represents the melting pot that the country became at the start of the 20th Century.
+It represents not only the native culture before the time of mass immigration, but also represents the melting pot that the country became at the start of the 20th Century.

 If you are planning a trip to Argentina, be sure to factor in some time to learn more about Tango during your trip.